JasonYangShadow/lpmx/README.md

 # How to use it
 - ### Download and Initialize

-    You are only required to download one binary program and execute it.
+    If you have network connection, only one binary program 'lpmx' is required, for end-users working under restricted network envrionments 'lpmx' and its dependency tarball are required, for details please check [Wiki](https://github.com/JasonYangShadow/lpmx/wiki)
 ![Init](figures/Init.gif)
 - ### Search docker images and Download